splitlearning/splitlearning.github.io/workshop.md

 ### March 1, 2021 10:00 AM EST (MIT, Virtual)
 <p align="center"><a href=""><img src="https://splitlearning.github.io/diab1.png" height="320" width="600"></a></p>

+### Overview:
-Overview: Friction in data sharing and resource constraints are a large challenge for large scale machine learning.
+Friction in data sharing and restrictive resource constraints pose to be a great challenge for large scale machine learning.
 Recently techniques such as Federated Learning and Split Learning have provided a suite of resource efficient mechanisms for distributed machine learning.
-The focus of this workshop is to disseminate a lively set of research works around split learning and a sampling of other variants of distributed machine learning that are of great relevance.
+The focus of this workshop is to disseminate a lively set of research works around split learning and a sampling of other variants that are of great relevance to this paradigm.

 ## Workshop Program